My Skinny Unlimited Broadband (ADSL or VDSL) keeps disconnecting

 As you try your modem on its own at different jackpoints, keep a note of whether you run into stability issues.
 If you do notice that you still have trouble, take a note of what the WAN light on the modem does.
 If it is not showing solid green when you notice a disconnection this means the modem has lost the DSL signal.
 If you get this at one jackpoint, move on to the next jackpoint.

 Repeat the above until you’ve tried every jackpoint.
 If you find that your connection is stable at one jackpoint, it points to there being an issue with your internal wiring.
-If you’d like for us to arrange to have this sorted get in touch on 0800 4 SKINNY.
+If you’d like for us to arrange to have this sorted, chat with us below and we'd be glad to help.
 Note that there will be a fee for any internal wiring work.
 Alternatively, an electrician may be able to sort this out for you.

-If you still have trouble after trying the modem at all jackpoints, get in touch with our support team on 0800 4 SKINNY so we can run further tests, and work towards getting the issue sorted.
+If you still have trouble after trying the modem at all jackpoints, chat with us so we can run further tests, and work towards getting the issue sorted.
+Our care team is available 8am-7pm Monday to Friday, and 9am-5pm on weekends and public holidays.